 A UX (User Experience) Business Analyst studies the numbers in their attempt to improve the adoption and engagement rate of consumers for a particular website, app or software application.
 They study categories like client retention and revenue trends to determine the best way to create realistic client goals and then achieve them.

 The UX Business Analyst creates user interface designs and mockups that will mimic the actual user interaction with a digital site.
 They are involved in the overall strategy of increasing reach for a website or other digital project.
-They are comfortable with consumer research, psychology and the latest in UX best practices which serves as the backbone of a UX-related project roll out.
+User Experience Analysts are comfortable with consumer research, psychology and the latest in UX best practices which serves as the backbone of a UX-related project roll out.

 If you are a UX Business Analyst your goal is always to increase the project’s reach by improving the interactivity and enjoyment of a website, app or other digital project.
 Ultimately this will capture more revenue for your client, marking this role as vitally important to a businesses success.